IsakOswald/TryHackMe-Reports/BrimChallenge-Mastermind/report.md

 ![S1](images/S1.png)

-We will then continue by then looking at the “conn” logs to try and specify out victims IP address.
+We will then continue by then looking at the “conn” logs to try and specify our victims IP address.
 I used the search query `_path == “conn” | cut id.orig_h,id.resp_h` and got the following:

 ![S2](images/S2.png)